ogdenpm/intel80tools/readme.txt

 make.exe	64bit and 32bit versions of the gnu make utility make32.exe

+msdos\*.*	various Intel 8086 based tools.
+The files ending _16.exe are the
+		original Intel tools that run under dos 16bit.
+The others have an msdos emulator prepended to allow running under windows 64bit

 unix\*.*	various unix like tools used for the build

 unpack.pl	perl script to unpack the combined source files I use personally